 Picnic at Canto

 Canto has a massive lawn, the perfect place for picnics which are available on Saturdays and Sundays.
-To picnic at Canto a minimum purchase from the deli for R180 ($11.70) is required (excluding wine and beverage purchases).
+To picnic at Canto a minimum purchase from the deli for R180 (about $11) is required (excluding wine and beverage purchases).
 Ten spots are available with a maximum of 4 people per picnic spot, this is on a first-come first-served basis.

 Nitida Wines are named after the protea nitida which grows in the endangered Renosterveld Flora.
 The local flora is important to Bernard and Peta Veller that incorporates the endangered vegetation into their beautiful, carefully designed labels.